Social media marketing expert Rob Pacinelli talks about the importance of social media for realtors.

 Below, you’ll see some examples of real estate agents who’ve optimized their pages:

 Sam McDadi has taken full advantage of his Facebook Business Page, and the video in the cover section makes it look super slick.
 My only criticism is his reviews should be front and center on the page, not buried under his services.

 Matthew Fernandes also has a kick-ass Facebook page, with a video of client testimonials in the cover section, which adds a nice touch.
 But I’d recommend that he use a headshot for his profile photo instead of his logo.

 If you follow this blog at all, you’re probably rolling your eyes, asking yourself, “Is this guy ever going to shut the hell up about content?”
 And the answer is no. I’m never going to stop talking about it.

-But that’s because almost every aspect of digital marketing requires content, and social media’s no different.
+That’s because almost every aspect of digital marketing requires content, and social media is no different.

 Think about it.
 Why would anyone bother to interact with you on these platforms if you have nothing to offer?
 If you want to reap the benefits of social media, you’ve got to post content that’s valuable to your audience.